In this section:

 Non-Traditional Freshman Requirements

-GED students and students who graduated from high school more than three years before applying to the University are reviewed based on their secondary high school transcript and/or GED scores, as well as a resume and letter stating their plans for academic achievement.
+GED students and students who graduated from high school more than three years before applying to the University are reviewed based on their secondary high school transcript and/or GED scores.
+Students out of high school three or more years must submit a resume and an essay.

 Students Whose Special Needs Have Been Identified by Means of Assessments Prescribed by Chapter 766